FelixSto/NSP_Assignments/README.md

 <sup>* MLS = memoryless systems, FMS = fading memory systems, NFMS = non-fading memory systems</sup>

 Due to the current circumstances around the Corona virus, we have to be more flexible this semester.
-We will start by having our sessions virtually via the BigBlueButton tool that is available via the [Teachcenter](https://tc.tugraz.at/main/course/view.php?id=1487).
+We will start by having our sessions virtually via the BigBlueButton tool that is available via the [TeachCenter](https://tc.tugraz.at/main/course/view.php?id=1487).
 Should the regulations allow for it, we will meet in person to work on our topics.
 In that case, registered participants will be notified via email at least one week in advance.

-Lastly, we will mainly communicate via the [Teachcenter](https://tc.tugraz.at/main/course/view.php?id=1487) forum, as most of the questions asked are usually relevant to the majority of participants.
+Regarding communication I intend to mainly communicate via a dedicated Discord server (the invite link is accessible via the TeachCenter).
+You can also ask your questions in the TeachCenter forum but discussions are expected to be more lively on Discord.
+Important announcements will be made via email to registered participants.
 For personal issues (e.g. regarding organization, grading, ...) you can of course contact me personally ([contact information](https://online.tugraz.at/tug_online/visitenkarte.show_vcard?pPersonenId=714AAFF2617048A1&pPersonenGruppe=3)).

 ## Getting Started
 Follow the instructions below to get your (Linux) system ready for working on the assignments. ***We strongly recommend you to work on a Linux-based system.*** It will make your life easier.
 Alternatively, working on a Mac should do as well.
 It might be painful to get your setup right on Windows (although it's doable).